Diagnostic Cardiac Sonography - 717

 Applications without TOEFL or IELTS results will not be considered.

-All required documents must be received by Ontario Colleges on or before February 15th.
-Applications completed between February 15 to 28 may be considered for a spot on the waiting list.
-Applications completed after February 28 may not be reviewed.
+All required documents must be received by Ontario Colleges on or before Tuesday, February 16.
+Documentation received between February 17 to 28 may be considered for a spot on the waiting list.
+Documents received to complete a file after Sunday, February 28 may not be reviewed.
 Incomplete applications will not be reviewed.

 Proof of English proficiency for applicants where English is not their first language must be submitted to Ontario Colleges.